The Company is subject to the UK City Code on Takeover and Mergers.

 The Board is ultimately responsible for the Group’s systems of internal control for safeguarding shareholder’s investments and the Group’s assets, as well as financial, operational and compliance control.
 Such systems are designed to manage, rather than eliminate, the risks of failing to achieve business objectives and can provide only reasonable, and not absolute, assurance against material misstatement or loss.
 The current procedures in place are summarised as follows:

 Safety, health and environmental issues and risks are continually monitored at all sites and are reviewed on a monthly basis by senior management and the board.

 The Group has a well-developed health and safety management system for the internal and external control of health and safety which is managed by the Group SHEQ Manager.
 This includes the use of risk management systems for the identification, mitigation and reporting of health and safety management information.

-The Audit Committee comprises the non-executive Directors and meets at least 3 times each year.
+The Audit Committee comprises the Non-Executive Directors and meets at least three times each year.

 The Audit Committee is responsible for the financial reporting of the Company and the Group, as well as detailed findings arising from external audit reviews.